Exercise 2 - Solutions: Advanced Data Wrangling

 Introduction

-In this exercise you will do some more advance tidyverse operations such as pivoting and nesting, as well as create plots to brush up on your ggplot skills.
+In this exercise you will do some more advance tidyverse operations such as pivoting and nesting.

 First steps